wiesdante/mcd-ancient-hunt-assistant/README.md

 # ⚔️ Minecraft Dungeons - Ancient Hunt Calculator

-> A professional, web-based assistant for **Minecraft Dungeons** players.
-It calculates exactly **which items you need to offer at the altar** to summon specific Ancient Bosses and farm your desired loot in Ancient Hunts.
+> A web-based assistant for **Minecraft Dungeons** players.
+It helps you figure out **which items to offer** to summon specific Ancient Bosses and farm the loot you want in Ancient Hunts.

 ## 🎮 Live Demo